xoder499/project-ideas-v2/project-2/README.md

 ### Google docs clone
-Google docs is an app that lets you create and store documents online.
-It also lets you collaborate with other people on the same document.
+Google docs is an app that lets you create and store documents online.It also lets you collaborate with other people on the same document.

 The basic function requirements
 - Let the user sign up and login